IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

 ### DM-GY 997X MS Thesis In Digital Media
-##### Spring 2016 • De Angela L. Duff • Wednesdays • 7:30-10:20pm • 2MTC MAGNET 811
+##### Fall 2016 • Kate Sicchio • Wednesdays • 7-9:50pm • 2MTC MAGNET 811

 ---

 # THESIS PAPER GUIDELINES

-For standard formatting, consult Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates (pinned on Slack), as well as [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary).
+For standard formatting, consult Master's Thesis and Project Guidelines_March2014 version.pdf, the word templates, as well as [Succeeding with your master's dissertation a step-by-step handbook](https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary).

 What do I mean by COMPILED thesis paper?
 * The body AND the preliminaries (most notably the Table of Contents) in one pdf.
-* Consult the templates pinned on slack.
+* Consult the templates
  * MS_Thesis_Paper_Body.docx
  * MS_Thesis_Paper_Preliminaries_revised.docx
 * Also make sure you include your name in the filename of any file you submit to someone else.
 I'm getting a lot of thesispaper.pdf but once I download them to my computer I don't know whose paper it is until I open it.
 Imagine receiving 100 resumes named resume.pdf.